 The heat treatment process includes stress reversals due to thermal gradients and phase transformations, and these strain reversals make the traditional constitutive model ineffective.
 The temperature of the part continually changes during the heat treatment process, and the strain generated in the material at one temperature has a significant effect on stress at another temperature, which also makes the traditional constitutive model ineffective.

-To properly model the heat treating process of steel, material properties spanning several phenomena are needed.
+To have a proper heat treatment simulation model, material properties spanning several phenomena are needed.

 A standard material database is included with the DANTE software package.
 The database includes most standard U.S. steel grades.

 The database includes materials such as 10XX, 40XX, 41XX, 43XX, 48XX, 51XX, 86XX, 93XX, 52100, 304SS, and many more.
 The “XX” in the grades indicate there are properties for multiple carbon levels, allowing for the modeling of a carburized component.

 DANTE also includes a user material database where users can add additional materials to suit their needs.
-DANTE Solutions has developed utility programs to facilitate the fitting of experimental data to the DANTE models.
+DANTE Solutions has developed utility programs to facilitate the fitting of experimental data to the DANTE heat treatment simulation models.

 Yes.
-Experiments will be needed to characterize the phase transformation kinetics, mechanical properties, and thermal properties.
+Experiments will be needed to characterize the phase transformation kinetics, mechanical properties, and thermal properties for heat treatment simulation.
 The extent of the experiments will be determined by several factors:

-Several different types of experiments are required to properly and fully characterize a material for the DANTE material database.
-DANTE Solutions has characterized many materials over the years, and can help you design the experiments, as well as the necessary coupons, to characterize your material.
+Several different types of experiments are required to properly and fully characterize a material for heat treatment simulation.
+DANTE Solutions has characterized many materials over the years, and can help you design the experiments, as well as the necessary coupons, to characterize your material for the DANTE material database.
 Below is a quick description of the types of experiments and coupons utilized for particular parameters:

 Yes.
 The format is determined by either ANSYS or ABAQUS, depending on which solver you are using in conjunction with DANTE.
 We have used Joule heating as a function of time from several different electromagnetic modeling software packages and stress profiles from forming and casting softwares.